delta-io/delta/PROTOCOL.md

   - The assigned column names must be unique.
 They must not be equal to the name of any other column in the table's schema.
     The assigned column names must remain unique in all future versions of the table.
     If [Column Mapping](#column-mapping) is enabled, then the assigned column name must be distinct from the physical column names of the table.
-- The `baseRowId` and `firstCommitVersion` fields are set for all active `add` actions in the version of the table in which `delta.enableRowTracking` is set to `true`.
+- The `baseRowId` and `defaultRowCommitVersion` fields are set for all active `add` actions in the version of the table in which `delta.enableRowTracking` is set to `true`.
-- If the `baseRowId` and `firstCommitVersion` fields are not set in some active `add` action in the table, then writers must first commit new `add` actions that set these fields to replace the `add` actions that do not have these fields set.
+- If the `baseRowId` and `defaultRowCommitVersion` fields are not set in some active `add` action in the table, then writers must first commit new `add` actions that set these fields to replace the `add` actions that do not have these fields set.
   This can be done in the commit that sets `delta.enableRowTracking` to `true` or in an earlier commit.
-  The assigned `baseRowId` and `firstCommitVersion` values must satisfy the same requirements as when assigning fresh Row IDs and fresh Row Commit Versions respectively.
+  The assigned `baseRowId` and `defaultRowCommitVersion` values must satisfy the same requirements as when assigning fresh Row IDs and fresh Row Commit Versions respectively.

 When Row Tracking is enabled (when the table property `delta.enableRowTracking` is set to `true`), then:
 - Writers must assign stable Row IDs to all rows.